 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21077):

-A TWT scheduled STA follows the schedule provided by the TWT scheduling AP as described in 26.8.3.3 (Rules for TWT scheduled STA), 26.14.2 (Power save with UORA and TWT), and for scheduled OPS as described in 26.14.3 (Opportunistic power save).
+A TWT scheduled STA follows the schedule provided by the TWT scheduling AP as described in 26.8.3.3 (Rules for TWT scheduled STA), with the addition of the rules described in 26.14.2 (Power save with UORA and TWT) if the STA supports UORA and the rules described in 26.14.3 (Opportunistic power save) if the STA supports OPS(#21077).
 A TWT scheduled STA can negotiate the wake TBTT and wake interval for Beacon frames it intends to receive as described in 26.8.6 (Negotiation of wake TBTT and wake interval) or can join a particular broadcast TWT as described below.

 An example of broadcast TWT operation is shown in Figure 26-8 (Example of broadcast TWT operation with optional TBTT negotiation(#21456)), where the AP is the TWT scheduling AP and STA 1 and STA 2 are the TWT scheduled STAs.